 PM 2.5 consists in tiny particles produced by combustion and is one of the main components of smog.
 Invisible to the naked eye, they are small enough to infiltrate the lungs and bloodstream and stimulate oxidative stress.

 This means that when you breathe in PM 2.5, your body produces unstable molecules called free radicals, the same way an apple turns brown when exposed to oxygen.
 Though your body creates free radicals on a daily basis, being commonly exposed to particulate matter just accelerates the process and leads to an array of health issues.

 There are a few things you can do to minimise the amount of your exposure to PM 2.5 during your commute to work.

 Close your car windows.
 Though driving with the window down might seem like a good idea to freshen up the air inside the car, it only allows more pollutants to go in and infiltrate your lungs.
 Just keep them closed and protect your insides.

 Turn the A/C on.
 Keeping the windows closed and the A/C was linked to a 30% reduction in exposure to PM 2.5.
 Set the A/C to a medium setting and breathe in more clean air.

 If you don’t drive, then use public transportation in order to avoid contributing to the traffic and amounts of exhaust in the air with your car, or move somewhere closer to your workplace.

-Published by Carla Cometto on 22 September 2017
+Published by Carla Cometto on 22 Settembre 2017